 We have audited the financial statements of [XYZ Limited] (the 'parent company)' and its subsidiaries (the 'group') for the year ended [date] which comprise [specify the titles of the primary statements] and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and UK adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).